dappforce/subsocial-docs/docs/lightpaper/architecture/monetization/SmartContracts.md

 your community.
 Let’s look at two examples that illustrate the high degree of customization offered by Subsocial when it comes to monetization:

-- A post could be owned by multiple authors and the payouts could be modified to factor in ownership shares, as well as the number of likes or replies.
+- A post could be owned by multiple authors and the token distribution could be modified to factor in ownership shares, as well as the number of likes or replies.
 - A space could create unique weekly contests that would reward authors of the three most popular posts based on the number of likes and shares.